ywjong/GettingData/README.md

 Prior to running these notebooks, various Python packages need to be installed.
-The `ArcGISPostInstall.bat` batch file located in the Installation folder should take care of installing all necessary packages.
+See https://env859.github.io/environ859/BeyondArcPy1_GettingData.html for instructions how to do this.